kubesphere/website/content/en/docs/installing-on-linux/introduction/intro.md

 ## Before Installation

-- As images will be pulled and operating systems will be downloaded from the Internet, your environment must have Internet access.
+- As images will be pulled will be downloaded from the Internet, your environment must have Internet access.
 Otherwise, you need to use the air-gapped installer instead.
 - For all-in-one installation, the only one node is both the master and the worker.
 - For multi-node installation, you need to specify the node roles in the configuration file before installation.
 - Your linux host must have OpenSSH Server installed.